cbuelt/cbuelt.github.io/_pages/about.md

 I am a PhD candidate at the Bavarian AI Chair for Mathematical Foundations of Artificial Intelligence at LMU Munich under supervision of [Prof. Gitta Kutyniok](https://www.ai.math.uni-muenchen.de/members/professor/kutyniok/index.html).

 My research revolves around applying methods of machine learning and uncertainty quantification to physical problems.
 I have a strong interest in utilizing neural networks for probabilistic predictions and its underlying theory.
-Application of the methods include general PDE solving, weather forecasting and quantum physics.
+Furthermore, I am generally interested in developing novel uncertainty quantification methods for machine learning.
+Application of the methods include dynamical systems, meteorology or energy systems.

 My research interests:
 - Physical law learning